Study Acoustics and Audio at Salford

 What career paths will be open to me when I graduate?

-Each of our acoustic, audio and video courses will prepare you for a range of vocational careers across the audio and media industries.
+Each of our acoustic and audio courses will prepare you for a range of vocational careers across the audio and media industries.
 Graduates often progress into roles including studio engineer, broadcast engineer, product developer, acoustics consultant and more.

 Today, you'll find course alumni working at companies including Apple, Dolby, Arup, Bang and Olufson, Jaguar Land Rover and Salford City Football Club.